AxoSal/stamplay-mdl-bookings-example/README.md

 Create a stamplay object "bookings" in your stamplay app.
-Add your appId and apiKey in stamplay.json and add your appId in index.html's Stamplay.init("") function
+Add your appId and apiKey in stamplay.json and add your appId in index.html's Stamplay.init("") function.
+Then... done!